Debt vs equity financing: which is right for your business stage?

 This article is part of our non-dilutive funding guide for UK SMEs, a resource hub on how UK founders raise growth capital without giving up equity.

 A founder borrowing £400k against a UK SME revolving credit facility and a founder giving away 10% equity at a £4M pre-money valuation have both raised £400k.
 On paper, the maths looks similar.
 In practice, the debt route costs finance charges now; the equity route costs a permanent share of every pound the business ever makes.
-The choice between debt and equity financing is among the most consequential calls a UK business owner will make, and most founders make it without doing the full maths.
+The choice between debt and equity financing is among the most consequential calls a UK business owner will make.

 This guide walks through both options, the trade-offs at each business stage, and a worked example with real numbers so you can see what each decision really costs.